 The MPCA began a special project to monitor air quality in a heavily industrialized area of north Minneapolis in 2013.
-The project started as part of the MPCA’s process in re-issuing the air quality permit for Northern Metal Recycling, Inc., which operates a metal shredding facility south of the Lowry Avenue Bridge on the west bank of the Mississippi River.
+The project started as part of the MPCA’s process in re-issuing the air quality permit for Northern Metal Recycling, Inc., which operates a metal shredding facility (removed in 2019) south of the Lowry Avenue Bridge on the west bank of the Mississippi River.
 The project started with one monitor.

 Under a settlement that Northern Metals and the MPCA agreed to in Ramsey County District Court in March 2017, the company will move its metal shredding operation to a new location in 2019 (more info below).